NaphatCode/Titanic/md/medium.md

 to stress the impact of the maximum in variable **Fare**, more than classical output from summary() could show by its numerical presentation.

-This section work inspires a further analysis for feature engineering :
+This section inspires a further analysis to find potential predictor for survival :

 1. Correlation between age-survival.

 2. Correlation between Parch-SibSp-survival

-, which will be explore through graphical method in later section.
+, which will be explored through graphical method in later section.

 ## Qualitative